Frequently Asked Questions

 If the candidate has NOT yet received a community recommendation:

 They cannot apply for an RCIP work permit.
-RCIP work permits are only available after a candidate has been recommended and submitted their permanent residence (PR) application.
+An RCIP work permit is only available after:

 If the candidate has received a recommendation and submitted their permanent residence application: